redis-stack/redis-stack-docs/about/redis-enterprise.md

 ## Build real-time apps using Redis Stack

-[Redis Stack](/docs/stack) extends the Redis OSS core with additional data models and capabilities such as indexing, querying, and JSON data support.
+[Redis Stack](/docs/stack) extends the Redis OSS core with additional data models and features such as indexing, querying, and JSON data support.
-Redis Enteprise supports all of the capabilities available as part of Redis Stack, see our [Stack and Enterprise docs](https://docs.redis.com/latest/modules/).
+Redis Enteprise supports all of the features available as part of Redis Stack, see our [Stack and Enterprise docs](https://docs.redis.com/latest/modules/).

 ## Redis developer tools